jef144/RepData_PeerAssessment1/README.md

 ## Introduction

+This project was Assignment 1 of the Coursera course, Reproducible Research.

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike